ministryofjustice/security-guidance/docs/password-management-guide.md

 ## Introduction

-This guide sets out the roles and requirements for setting and maintaining strong passwords across Ministry of Justice \(MoJ\) systems.
+This guide sets out the roles and requirements for setting and maintaining strong passwords across systems.

 The information is aimed at two audiences:

--   The in-house MoJ Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
+-   The in-house Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
 This includes DevOps, Software Developers, Technical Architects and Service Owners.
 It also includes Incident Managers from the [Event, Problem, Incident, CSI and Knowledge \(EPIC\) team](https://peoplefinder.service.gov.uk/teams/epic).
--   Any other MoJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the MoJ.
+-   Any other business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the .

 ## Roles and responsibilities

-### All MoJ Digital and Technology users
+### All Digital and Technology users

 Everyone must ensure that password creation, distribution and maintenance is done securely.